Read the latest Rochester This Week on Substack

 February 6–22, 2026

-Experience the beauty and fragrance of tulips, daffodils, hyacinths, and other flowering bulbs throughout the mansion.
+Experience the beauty and fragrance of tulips, daffodils, hyacinths, and other flowering bulbs throughout the George Eastman Museum mansion during Dutch Connection.
 This colorful display is a welcome contrast to the monotony of winter.

 2. Do a Book Crawl